Online Master of Science in Analytics

 Once your application is completed and submitted, you may monitor its progress through CollegeNet’s online status check system (using the same CollegeNet user ID and password created when you applied).

 There are technical requirements for our online degree program.
-Please review the technology requirements.
+Please review the technology requirements in the FAQ below.

 Georgia Tech considers you an international applicant if you are neither a U.S. citizen nor a U.S. permanent resident, even if you currently reside in the U.S under a non-immigrant visa.
 Since the program is 100% online, international students admitted to the program will not be offered visas.
 International students do not require U.S. residency to enroll in the program.
 All applicants residing within the U.S. must satisfy the lawful presence requirement.